 The symptoms of lupus nephritis may vary from one person to the next.
 However, the most common ones include:

 - Swelling of the hands, ankles, and/or feet

 - Blood in the urine

 - Foamy urine

 Infusion therapy works by administering medications through an IV line.
 It’s a viable alternative for people for whom oral medications have not provided relief.
 They are also a good option for those with an underlying medical condition that makes it uncomfortable, painful, or impossible to swallow oral medications.
 Another benefit of infusion therapy is that since it hits the bloodstream immediately — as opposed to oral drugs that have to be digested — patients are able to experience faster relief.

-Specifically for lupus nephritis, we provide treatment with Benlysta (belimumab), Rituxan (rituximab), or Cytoxan (cyclophosphamide), which have shown to significantly improve kidney function — some of them targeting specific immune cells instead of suppressing the entire immune system.
+Specifically for lupus nephritis, we provide treatment with Benlysta (belimumab) or Rituxan (rituximab), which have shown to significantly improve kidney function — some of them targeting specific immune cells instead of suppressing the entire immune system.

 What to Expect

 When you schedule an appointment at any of our Infusion Associates locations, you will first meet with one of our healthcare providers to discuss all the details of your infusion treatment.
 This includes information about the length and dosage of each therapy, the likelihood of side effects, and answers to all of your questions.